ANTH4090 – Master thesis

 The final master's degree exam consists of a master's thesis and an oral examination.

-Before the oral exam, the examiners hold an pre-examination meeting where the supervisor is present to clarify ambiguities and answer questions the examiners may have.
-The supervisor leaves the meeting before the grade on the master's thesis is set.
-He / she does not attend the oral exam which normally takes place just after the pre-examination meeting, and which lasts for about an hour.
+Before the oral exam, the examiners hold a pre-examination meeting where the supervisor is present to clarify ambiguities and answer questions the examiners may have.
+The supervisor leaves the meeting before the preliminary grade on the master's thesis is set.
+The supervisor does not attend the oral exam which normally takes place just after the pre-examination meeting, and which lasts for about an hour.

 Language of examination